 Author: Bob Feb 02, 2023 12 min read

 The landing page is the backbone for lead generation and an effective channel for those who want to attract more clients.
 It usually consists of a few elements, such as a call-to-action, an offer description, a form to fill out and a checkout button.
 A perfect landing page fulfills its main task – attracts quality prospects.
-An interesting fact is that having 10-12 landing pages increases the number of leads by up to 55%.
+An interesting fact is that

 In this article, we will tell you about all the properties of landing pages, as well as explain how to create them correctly so that potential customers will convert into leads.

 Customer’s attention is short-lived: they can close your page in search of new information after the first few seconds if they do not expect to find anything useful or interesting.
 So, you have to be sophisticated to keep the potential client engaged.

 The successful landing page adjusts to such impatient human behavior.
 The main elements of attention-grabbing and easy-for-perception structure are the following: